-State law may be tough on crime, but the Charlotte white-collar crime attorneys at Randall & Stump, PLLC are prepared to take on the legal challenges.
+State law may be tough on crime, but the Charlotte white-collar crime attorneys at Randall & Stump, Criminal Defense Attorneys are prepared to take on the legal challenges.
 We’re knowledgeable on the statutes covering your case, and we have the courtroom experience necessary to defend your interests.
 To schedule a free and confidential consultation of your case, contact us today at (980) 237-4579.

 The North Carolina Identity Theft Protection Act makes it unlawful to obtain, possess, or use someone else’s identifying information with the intent to defraud.
 Despite this seemingly simple language, there are some important factors to note:

 To be charged with identity theft, you must have assumed the victim’s identity for purposes of financial transactions, stealing credit card information, or gaining something of value.
 On the flip side, it’s also identity theft to use someone else’s identification details to avoid legal liability.
 An example might be tax identity theft, where you provide false identification so that you’re paying less in taxes.

 North Carolina’s identity theft laws contain a long list of items that constitute “identifying information.”
 Examples of this type of information include: